You Need to Identify Your Motivations for Your Goals

 3. Take the Next Non-overwhelming Next Action

 Similarly, if a thing is worth doing, it’s worth doing piecemeal.
-So, if you’re grinding to a halt because your goal seems too big, knowing why you’re committed to seeing it through can help motivate you to find the next step that will set you moving again.
+So, if you’re grinding to a halt because your goal seems too big, refresh yourself on why you’re committed to that goal.
+Doing so can help motivate you to find the next step that will set you moving again.

 That step can—and sometimes should—be very small.
 Its size isn’t the point.
-It just has to be a step in the right direction, and once you take it, it will be that much easier to take the next one after it.
+It just has to be a step in the right direction.
+Once you take it, you’ll find it that much easier to take the next one after it.

 Conclusion